(Look, it matches my countertops.)

 When I went to my sister's house over Thanksgiving, I found a combo I really really adored--oatmeal with chia seeds and maple syrup (the real stuff, but you only need just a bit).
 This was my first experience with chia seeds.
 I was, after all, raised at the height of chia pet commercialization.
 Who knew that one day the seeds that sprouted on your little chia pig would be the next hot super food?

 Vegans have known about chia seeds longer than the rest of us because, when combined with water, they form a gelatinous substance that can be substituted for eggs in baking.
 They're also noteworthy (for vegans and the rest of us) because they're super high in omega-3's (yet, unlike flax seed, don't have to be crushed or ground to access it) and because they can fill you up and are good for digestion (if you drink enough water, which you should).
+If you want to read a great article on the health benefits of chia seeds, check it out HERE.

 You can generally find them in health stores.
 They're going to be the cheapest if you buy them from bulk bins.
 You can buy them off of Amazon if your town doesn't sell them.
 You can also find them in different colors, but all are purported to have the same health benefits.